-Internal Arts Extension Programs: This past year, we continued our involvement in martial arts educational projects with Kyoshi Troy Price and members of his Shuri-Te group.
+Internal Arts Extension Programs: We continued our involvement in martial arts educational projects with Kyoshi Troy Price and members of his Shuri-Te group.
 In 2015, ATT developed a formal Chinese internal martial arts curriculum for them in xingyi and bagua and Paul serves as a Head Instructor (with Kyoshi Price, in photo).
 However, the idea for the program was actually in place since 2008 and it has been operational with Kyoshi Price since then.
 Please inquire about ATT extension programs for internal martial arts in your school curriculum.

 We share mainly the segment of the ATT internal arts curriculum on xingyi and bagua from the Taiwan lineages of the late Master Robert W. Smith.
 We augment the Shuri-Te instruction with references to internal principles on xingyi and bagua learned under Master Zhang Yun of the YCGF group.
 Kyoshi Price introduces additional components and requirements into the program that are based on his experiences with these arts and other martial arts.

 Please note that all internal arts student and instructor advancements in Shuri-Te xingyi and bagua remain an extension of the STBK under Kyoshi Price, with input from us at ATT as a Head Instructor.
 Such advancements are specific to the Shuri-Te group and therefore will require student membership in that group.
 Advancements usually also require added active participation in one of their main curricula involving Shuri-Te Jujutsu, Shuri-Ryu Karate, and/or Combative Flow.